-Wallaby on the loose spotted by binman near Henley-on-Thames - BBC News
+Wallaby spotted on the loose by binman

 Source: The Office of Environment & Heritage in New South Wales and Ordnance Survey

-Beale Park is a wildlife park in Berkshire based about 10 miles (16km) away and keeps wallabies but it said none of its animals had escaped.
+Beale Park is a wildlife attraction based about 10 miles (16km) away in Berkshire and keeps wallabies but it said none of its animals had escaped.

-BBC Oxford understands a man in the area keeps wallabies privately and they sometimes run off resulting in occasional wallaby sightings.
+BBC Oxford understands a man in the area keeps wallabies privately and they sometimes run off, resulting in occasional sightings.

 In 2004 Tiggywinkles Wildlife Hospital said accounts of wallabies living wild in Buckinghamshire and Oxfordshire had increased.